todaypurpose/blog/content/posts/big-muscles.md

 ## Some last words

-Resistance training is a choice you make, for yourself in the future It is never too late to start.
-The benefits of doing it can be seen at any age.
+Resistance training is a choice you make.
+It's hard, but only has upsides for your current and future self.
+It is never too late to start.
+The benefits of starting it can be seen at any age.
 The key is to keep doing it, no matter what.

 My only advices:
 - Find good lasting reasons to workout (I hope this article helped) and stop finding excuses to not go.